 Google & Mobile-Friendly Websites

-It’s nothing new for those in the business of building websites, but if you’re not, you’re going to want to read on.
+It’s nothing new for those in the business of building websites, but if you’re not, you’re going to want to read on and find out more about the importance of Google & mobile-friendly websites.

 Google has been shifting its indexing to take into account market behaviour and reflect user trends.
 That’s why mobile-first indexing has become a buzzword over the last 12 months.
 So how does this shift affect business owners?